XiaoxueLeng00/xiaoxueleng00.github.io/_pages/about.md

 Hi!
 I'm Xiaoxue Leng (冷晓雪).
 Xiaoxue can be interpreted as "Snow in the morning" or "We know snow is coming"❄️ in Chinese, and Leng means "Cold"🥶.
 <br/>

+❄️I am open to collaborations.
+If you share similar research interests, I would be happy to connect and explore potential opportunities to work together.
+If you just want to connect, happy to talk via emails or zoom!❄️<br/>

 ## Background

 I received my bachelor’s and master’s degrees in Psychology from Central China Normal University.
 From 2020 to 2024, I worked in the [Learning and Child Development Lab](https://fxwang1.wixsite.com/landcdlab) with [Dr. Fuxing Wang](https://psych.ccnu.edu.cn/info/1132/5162.htm), where I explored how to support learning in technology-based environments and examined the cognitive and metacognitive processes underlying learning.
 Much of my work involved conducting experiments using methods such as eye-tracking and fNIRS.